 Of course, TWAP isn’t perfect.
 Its biggest weakness is that it ignores what’s happening in the market.

-• No Volume Sensitivity: If the market is suddenly very active, TWAP doesn’t adjust; it just keeps dripping at the same pace.
+It has no volume sensitivity.
+If the market is suddenly very active, TWAP doesn’t adjust.
+It just keeps dripping at the same pace.

-• Risk of Slippage in Volatility: If a sudden spike or drop happens, TWAP might keep trading into unfavorable prices.
+There is also risk of slippage during volatility.
+If a sudden spike or drop happens, TWAP might keep trading into unfavorable prices.

 When TWAP Fits Best in Forex Trading

-• You want to stay invisible: Large trades can alert other participants.
+TWAP is useful when you want to stay invisible.
+Large trades can alert other participants.
 TWAP helps you blend in.

-• The market is quiet: In thin liquidity, TWAP can be a safe way to enter without spooking prices.
+It can also be useful when the market is quiet.
+In thin liquidity, TWAP can be a safer way to enter without spooking prices.

-• You care about consistency: If your main goal is to spread risk evenly, TWAP is your friend.
+It also works when you care about consistency.
+If your main goal is to spread risk evenly, TWAP is your friend.

 In short, TWAP is for traders who prefer “slow and steady” over “fast and reactive.”